Database Operations

 EDIT2 Callback

 Each nested container or list has its own callback.
-This is generated in yangdump-sdk or 'make_sil_*' scripts using the --sil-edit2 parameter.
+This is generated in yangdump-pro or 'make_sil_*' scripts using the --sil-edit2 parameter.
 The same callback function signature as EDIT1 is used, but the registration function and procedure is different.

 In this mode there are no SIL callback functions expected for terminal nodes (leaf, leaf-list, anyxml).